In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 - What type of leads have the greatest impact on our predictions?

-- How do our past sales compare to predicted revenue?
+- How do our past sales inform our predicted revenue?

 Once these questions are answered, you’ll know which prospects to pursue, which sales activities to focus on, whether to adjust your sales team’s quota(s), and how to boost sales for your company.

-Want to know the sales projection tools that can give you accurate sales revenue predictions?
+Want to know which sales projection tools can give you accurate sales revenue predictions?
 Here are five of them.

 1. HubSpot’s Sales Forecasting Tool

-HubSpot’s sales forecasting tool is a platform that gives you a comprehensive overview of your entire sales pipeline, so you can make the right decisions for your business.
-With this tool, you can see how your business has been performing over a specific period and inspect deals to ensure that your sales team is converting the leads that have the most impact on your bottom line.
+HubSpot’s sales forecasting tool is a platform that gives you a comprehensive overview of your entire sales pipeline so you can make the right decisions for your business.
+With this tool, I love that you can see how your business has been performing over a specific period and inspect deals to ensure that your sales team is converting the leads that have the most impact on your bottom line.

-This tool is powerful, easy to use, and customizable.
-In fact, it has customizable forecast categories that allow you to modify the tool to match your business needs.
+I find this tool is powerful, easy to use, and has customizable forecast categories that allow you to modify the tool to match your business needs.

 - This tool can automatically roll up custom forecasts submitted by sales reps and managers to give business leaders a bird’s-eye view of where their teams will land.